victorelkjaer/AIMAS18/README.md

 2. Setup git on your machine - either with [Github Desktop (recommended)](https://desktop.github.com) or [manually](https://help.github.com/articles/set-up-git/#setting-up-git).

-3. At the top of the page press **setup in desktop** (or use terminal and git) to setup the repository on your machine.
+3. At the top of the [repo webpage](https://github.com/DannyDannyDanny/AIMAS18) press **setup in desktop** (or use terminal and git) to setup the repository on your machine.
 Take a note of the directory in which you place the repo.

 4. Enter your favorite Emoji below, then **commit** and **push** the git - verify that the emoji shows up on the [repo webpage](https://github.com/DannyDannyDanny/AIMAS18).